Photo: Flickr/Michelle Tribe

 DIY Alternative: Storing each produce pick in accordance with its needs is the best way to ensure maximum freshness.
-Check out these produce storage guides from Meals Matter, Vegetarian Times and Farm Fresh to You to find out how to properly store all your favorite fruits and veggies for better flavor and a longer shelf-life.
+Check out these produce storage guides from Meals Matter and Vegetarian Times to find out how to properly store all your favorite fruits and veggies for better flavor and a longer shelf-life.

 10. Vacuum Sealer

 Vacuum sealers are immeasurably handy for keeping food fresh.
 With the touch of a button, these nifty machines seal food inside an airtight vacuum bag or canister for storing in the refrigerator, freezer or pantry.

 So, you can use a vacuum sealer to store leftovers from last night’s dinner in the fridge, seal prepared sauces for pantry storage or keep in-season produce in the freezer for months to come.